ELthomasoPostfix/Microservices/README.md

 Adding a friend is a one-way operation; it is *NOT* a binary operation.
 If `bob` adds `dylan` as a friend, then `dylan`'s friend list will remain unaltered.
 It is then still possible for `dylan` to add `bob` as a friend.
 The friend adding actions of either user are thus independent.

+Note that the POST `friends` API endpoints strictly require **EVERY** user target of the requests to exist.
+This means that a request to create a friend relationship from `bob` to `dylan` requires both `bob` *and* `dylan` to be existing users.
+Their existence is verified with the `accounts` microservice.
+The GET `friends` API endpoints on the other hand do not do any verification of the existence of the user targets for received requests.
+They do not make any alterations to the database, so they will simply resolve fetches of any non-existent resources to 404 reponses.

 Microservice C:

 * The user can create playlists